 Package imports with thinning/renaming do not hide other versions of the package: e.g. if containers-0.9 is already exposed, -package "containers-0.8 (Data.List as ListV8)" will only add an additional binding to the environment.
 Similarly, -package "base (Data.Bool as Bool)" -package "base (Data.List as List)" is equivalent to -package "base (Data.Bool as Bool, Data.List as List)".
-Literal names must refer to modules defined by the original package, so for example -package "base (Data.Bool as Bool, Bool as Baz)" is invalid unless there was a Bool module defined in the original package.
+Literal names must refer to modules defined by the original package, so for example -package "base (Data.Bool as Bool, Bool as Bool, Bool as Bool module defined in the original package.
 Hiding a package also clears all of its renamings.